 You’ll see here I have time blocks for all the major things going on in my business: photography, retreat work, coursework, coaching client work, writing content, and so on.
 I encourage you to figure out the different arms of your business and find time throughout the day to fit them into your schedule.

-Pro Tip: They can be as simple as work on a major project or a project from the “someday” list.
+Pro Tip: They can be as simple as working on a major project or a project from the “someday” list.
 Or as detailed as “write wedding tips blog”

 #7 – Transfer one task at a time to a paper list.